ArchipelagoMW/Archipelago/docs/adding games.md

 # How do I add a game to Archipelago?
 This guide is going to try and be a broad summary of how you can do just that.
-There are three key steps to incorporating a game into Archipelago:
+There are two key steps to incorporating a game into Archipelago:
 - Game Modification
 - Archipelago Server Integration